 Well, if you’ve added glass coverage to your policy, then what you won’t be doing is paying for a new windshield and mirrors.
 Full glass coverage pays the amount of a covered glass loss, and as an added perk, it has a low deductible.
 Your insurer will cover the full costs of the repairs up to your policy limit, and as long as the costs of the damages don’t exceed your coverage limit, you’ll pay only your small deductible.

-Talk to your insurance agent to go over your policy and discuss how adding glass coverage can protect you from the unexpected.
+Talk to an experienced auto insurance agent to review your policy and discuss how adding glass coverage can protect you and your family from the unexpected.

 Read More: Auto Insurance in Las Vegas, Nevada

 Serving Las Vegas, Henderson, North Las Vegas and the entire state of Nevada